5genesis/Portal/README.md

     - Remotes: Dictionary containing the connection configuration for each remote platform's Portal, with each key containing 'Host' and 'Port' values in the same format as in the `ELCM` section.
 Defaults to an empty dictionary (`{}`).
+- Analytics:
+    - Enabled: Boolean value indicating if the Analytics Dashboard is available.
+Defaults to `False`.
+    - URL: External URL of the Analytics Dashboard
+    - Secret: Secret key shared with the Analytics Dashboard, used in order to create secure URLs

 #### Portal notices